bonfire-networks/bonfire-app/docs/DEPLOY.md

 Run this at the prompt:

-`bin/bonfire remote` to enter Elixir's iex environment `EctoSparkles.Migrator.migrate` to initialise your database
+`bin/bonfire remote` to enter Elixir's iex environment `Bonfire.Common.Repo.migrate` to initialise your database

 The backend should now be running at [http://localhost:4000/](http://localhost:4000/).